 Some Types of Eye Injuries

 Eye injuries can result in double vision‚ damage to tear ducts‚ or lost vision.
 Here are the three most common eye injuries:

 - Anterior chamber hyphema: this injury happens when a person is hit in the eye and blood enters the front chamber of the eye.
 This injury can cause the inside of the eye to fill completely with blood.

 - Torn/detached retinas: the retina is a thin tissue located in the back of the eye.
-The retina controls light exposure to create the optics of our vision.
+It sends signals to the optic nerve when exposed to light.
 When the retina gets torn or detached‚ severe vision problems that will need surgery to correct will occur.

 Common Causes of Eye Injuries